fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 **Note:**<br />To update the adb,fastboot and usb drivers again, just rerun the tool.
-Also In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.
+In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.